Skip to main content

 Trigger build

-1. Wait until the build is successful:
+1. Wait until the build is successful and its status is Completed:

-Add the Autotests
+Add Autotests

-Autotests component
+Autotests project

 • RepoUrl: https://github.com/KubeRocketCI/demo-autotests-gradle